justinmclark/utc_lookout_remote_jupyter/README.md

 2. Learn a little bit about managing environments with Anaconda.

 # Instructions
-Connect to Tunnelblick VPN so `ssh` works.
+Connect to GlobalProtectVPN so `ssh` works.

 ```local> ssh <user>@lookout00``` (could be lookout01, 02, 03 as well)